 Call for Free Advice and To Start a Claim

 If you believe that you have a valid reason to make a posttraumatic stress disorder claim, then call Accident Claims UK today on 0800 073 8801.
-We will spend a little time asking you questions about PTSD compensation to ensure we have all the details of your specific situation, before offering you some free legal advice on what you should do next.
-In most cases, this will be to use the national No Win No Fee claims service that we operate, to get you the maximum amount of post traumatic stress disorder compensation that you are entitled to.
+We will spend a little time asking you questions about PTSD compensation to ensure we have all the details of your specific situation, before offering you some free legal advice on what you should do next and giving you some rough insight into how much compensation for PTSD after a car accident you could claim.
+In most cases, we could help you use the national No Win No Fee claims service that we operate, to get you the maximum amount of post traumatic stress disorder compensation that you are entitled to.

 Useful Links and Case Studies